Factbox: Parties running in Sunday's Greek elections

 The conservative party was founded by prominent political figure Constantinos Karamanlis in 1974 after the fall of the military junta.

-It has been Greece’s main centre-right party and, along with Socialist rival (PASOK), has dominated Greece’s political landscape for decades.
+It has been Greece’s main center-right party and, along with Socialist rival (PASOK), has dominated Greece’s political landscape for decades.

 In 2012, under then-leader Antonis Samaras, it formed a coalition government that ruled until he failed to get parliament to approve his choice for president leading the country to snap elections.
 His party, which had promised to continue with its plan to exit the bailout, was defeated by Syriza on Jan.
 25.